How 9-1-1 works

 - Discarded wireless phones can access 9-1-1.
 Be aware of this when children are playing with discarded charged wireless telephones.

-- Telematics (OnStar) is operational.
+- Telematics (OnStar) and several other telematics providers are operational.

 How to Call 9-1-1